Online Chemistry Major Handbook

 - For additional information on general Purdue Science Student Organizations, see this link.

 - The College of Science has several scholarships: see their Scholarship Page for more information.
+Check this page often!

 - The American Chemical Society has a dedicated Undergraduate page with information on degree planning, internships, and scholarships.